 - We'll provide application booklets to you.
 Applications are due between January 1 and April 15.
-You must accept late applications received after April 15, but don't take any earlier than January 1.
+Starting this year, deferral will accept application late filing from April 16 through December 1st.

 - Mark each application with a received date.

-If eligibility requirements aren't met, or the recertification form isn't submitted within 65 days, the participant's account becomes inactive.
-They can reapply for active status with either a Retroactive Deferral Request form or an application between January 1 and April 15.
-Participants can contact us to determine which form to use.
+If an deferral applicant has missed their recertification deadline, they can reapply for active status with either a Retroactive Deferral Request form or an application between January 1 and April 15.
+Participants can contact the deferral unit to determine which form to use.

 Deferral account status

 We send monthly status reports showing newly approved accounts and changes to existing accounts.

 You need to flag all approved applicants in your system and keep the participant flagged until we've been reimbursed for deferred taxes and the lien is released.
 Notify us of any change in status for the property or applicant, including: